Twixes/matloka.com/_drafts/floating-point-101.md

 ## The There-and-Back-Again

 Suppose you've got a float but need to convert it to a double.
 To perform this transmutation, just take the existing exponent and significand values and pad them with zeros.
 Simple enough!

-As we've determined in [The Unexpected](#the-unexpected), a parsed float is off by a little bit _immediately_, unless the denominator of the original value was power of 2.
-That error isn't really visible because it must be less than 0.5 ULP, but when we move to a higher-precision format, the ULP is suddenly redefined to something orders of magnitude smaller and the initial inaccuracy becomes glaring.
+Beware of false precision though: we've found in [The Unexpected](#the-unexpected) that a parsed value is off by a bit (but less than 0.5 ULP) _immediately_, unless the denominator of the original value was a power of 2.
+So, say, `"5.9"` parsed as a float will be printed back as `5.9`, as expected.
+Cast that to a double though and what you see is… `5.9000000953674316`.
+Where did the processor get all this extra information from?
+Truth is, that's what a _lack_ of information looks like.
+The extra digits are simply the initial error, made glaring because of the ULP being orders of magnitude smaller in the more precise format.

-The other way around – from a higher-precision format to a lower-precision one – there's not that much to talk about.
-In that case there's no opportunity for false precision in presentation to pop up.
-Precision is simply unambiguously lost as the least significant digits of the significand are cut.
+The other way around – from a higher-precision format to a lower-precision one – the situation is straightforward.
+Information is unambiguously lost as the least significant digits of the significand are cut.
 Just one thing to watch out for here is the exponent being outside the target format's range – that's an example of overflow, so infinity is the result.

 ## The Speed

-TODO: Simple ways of optimizing operations, such as multiplying instead of dividing
+TODO:
+When summing up numbers, if there is a wide range, sum from smallest to largest.
+Perform multiplications before divisions whenever possible.
+When performing a comparison with a computed value, check to see if the values are “close” rather than identical.

 ## The End